anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

   </video>
 </figure>

 The above video shows what happens after we enter the command `conda install numpy` in a terminal.
 But, where is the boolean logic involved here?
 Do you observe the list of other packages populated by `conda` that it wants to install?
 These are the packages that are kind of prerequisites for the `numpy` package to work properly and are called dependencies.
 A Boolean formula is used to determine this list of packages.
-Let us explore how the Boolean formula is leveraged here and if the task is as easy as it looks in the animation above.
+Let us explore how the Boolean formula is leveraged here and if the task is as easy as it looks in the video above.

 ## Scenario